helllo-there/discord-MessageLogger-selfbot/README.md

 Log new messages from certain channels into a file.

 # Note:
 Automating user accounts is against the Discord ToS.
-This library is a proof of concept and I cannot recommend using it.
+This script is for educational purposes only and I cannot recommend using it.
 Do so at your own risk.
 This script uses the [discord.py-self](https://github.com/dolfies/discord.py-self) library.

 # Usage: